DATA-606-2023-FALL-THURSDAY/Chikkala_PSManikantaVijayaSriNarasimhaNaidu/docs/report.md

 - Most of the accidents happened within the speed limits of 25-40 MPH.
 - Most of the accident’s prediction comes out as no apparent injury.
 - High accuracy is obtained from the random forest model

+\
+Limitations:
+- The model's performance is constrained by the availability and quality of data.
+Incomplete or biased data may hinder its accuracy.
+- Human behavior, a key factor in road accidents, is inherently unpredictable.
+While models can incorporate historical data, they may not fully capture the dynamic nature of human decision-making.
+- Privacy and ethical considerations surrounding the use of personal data may pose challenges.
+Adhering to regulatory guidelines is crucial to address these concerns.

+\
+Lessons Learned:
+- The data preprocessing is a crucial step in shaping the predictive accuracy of our models.
+The quality and representativeness of our training data significantly impact the overall performance.
+The importance of comprehensive data exploration, meticulous data cleansing, and rigorous validation procedures cannot be overstated.
+These practices are critical for reducing biases and fortifying the overall resilience of our system.
+- The selection of features must strike a balance between relevance and informativeness.
+Iterative refinement of features is essential for enhancing the model's predictive accuracy.
+-  Handling imbalances in the severity classes is vital.
+Techniques such as oversampling minority classes or using appropriate evaluation metrics can lead to more robust models.
+-  Acknowledging regional variations in accident patterns is crucial.
+Customizing the model or incorporating region-specific features can enhance its predictive power across diverse geographical areas.

 ## 8. Future work